Benefits of an HSA

 Contributions to your HSA are yours to keep (even if you change jobs).
 They do not follow the “use it or lose it” policy of some other tax-favored accounts.
 Any unused HSA funds remain in the account from year to year.

 3Rivers allows you to open your HSA in a branch or online.
-We pair our interest-bearing HSA checking accounts with a free debit card, free online account access and free bill pay (paper checks can be provided at cost upon request).
+We pair our HSA checking accounts with a free debit card, free online account access and free bill pay (paper checks can be provided at cost upon request).

 Qualifying for an HSA